mindreframer/vagrant-puppet-riemann/Readme.md

   - Riemann Tools
   - Riemann Health Daemon, that will send every 10 seconds cpu/memory/load/disk status to Riemann server
   - Ports 5555 (riemann-server), 5556(UDP for riemann) and 4567 (dashboard) will be forwarded
+  - Mailcatcher to inspect the mails from Riemann (on localhost)